tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_2.md

 The drive is nerve-wracking, my mind oscillating between worries about Xuan and guilt about deceiving Reine.
 I try to focus on the investigation at hand.
 My first stop is Xuan’s apartment.

 As I park my car a block away from Xuan’s Uptown apartment complex, my burner phone buzzes with a new text message.
 It’s from Kira.
-I had given her this number just in case we need to keep in contact.
+I gave her this number just in case we need to keep in contact.

 "Stay safe, anh."